Langston Hughes: Career

 He wrote novels, short stories, plays, poetry, operas, essays, and works for children.
 With the encouragement of his best friend and writer, Arna Bontemps, and patron and friend, Carl Van Vechten, he wrote two volumes of autobiography, The Big Sea and I Wonder as I Wander, as well as translating several works of literature into English.
 With Bontemps, Hughes co-edited the 1949 anthology The Poetry of the Negro, described by The New York Times as "a stimulating cross-section of the imaginative writing of the Negro" that demonstrates "talent to the point where one questions the necessity (other than for its social evidence) of the specialization of 'Negro' in the title".

+In 1949, alongside Anna Bontempts he'd edit the anthology of "The Poetry of the Negro 1746-1949", which was hailed as the "most comprehensive and valuable collection of its kind".

-From the mid-1950s to the mid-1960s, Hughes' popularity among the younger generation of black writers varied even as his reputation increased worldwide.
+From the mid-1950s to the mid-1960s, Hughes's popularity among the younger generation of black writers varied even as his reputation increased worldwide.
 With the gradual advance toward racial integration, many black writers considered his writings of black pride and its corresponding subject matter out of date.
 They considered him a racial chauvinist.
 He found some new writers, among them James Baldwin, lacking in such pride, over-intellectual in their work, and occasionally vulgar.

 Hughes wanted young black writers to be objective about their race, but not to scorn it or flee it.
 He understood the main points of the Black Power movement of the 1960s, but believed that some of the younger black writers who supported it were too angry in their work.
 Hughes's work Panther and the Lash, posthumously published in 1967, was intended to show solidarity with these writers, but with more skill and devoid of the most virulent anger and racial chauvinism some showed toward whites.
 Hughes continued to have admirers among the larger younger generation of black writers.
 He often helped writers by offering advice and introducing them to other influential persons in the literature and publishing communities.
 This latter group, including Alice Walker, whom Hughes discovered, looked upon Hughes as a hero and an example to be emulated within their own work.
 One of these young black writers (Loften Mitchell) observed of Hughes:

 Langston set a tone, a standard of brotherhood and friendship and cooperation, for all of us to follow.
 You never got from him, 'I am the Negro writer,' but only 'I am a Negro writer.'
 He never stopped thinking about the rest of us.